ZhikangLiuu/Ind_577_Final_project/Unsupervised Learning/1. K-Means/README.md

 # K-Means Clustering

 ## Introduction
-k-means clustering is a method of vector quantization, originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the cluster.
+k-Means Clustering is a widely used unsupervised machine learning algorithm that is employed for partitioning data into clusters based on similarity patterns.
+The goal of k-Means is to group data points into clusters in such a way that points within the same cluster are more similar to each other than to those in other clusters.
+It is a versatile technique applicable in various domains, such as customer segmentation, image compression, and anomaly detection.

 ## Algorithm